woodmc10/rugby/journal.md

 I've used Claude to help me create a python file that can use the annotations file from Supervisely to chunk out labeled images and create a Tensorflow dataset.
 * Goal: use the dataset to finetune movinet - no expectation of performance, just confirming the steps can be done.
     - Subtask: Complete documentation in a clear way that Future-Me could run if I didn't work on this project for the next year.
+* I tried to set up DVC, but it's having errors with the Google Drive authentication and I don't want to set up AWS or another storage system.
+For now, the DVC infrastructure is present but unused.

 ### 2-17-2025
 Colab tutorial is crashing when trying to use TPU for inference.
 I haven't been able to identify if this is a versioning problem.
 For now I'm going to try to move forward with fine tuning on the tiny dataset on a CPU.
 I'll need to investigate other ways of training/inference if the dataset works.